VFayt99/Vfayt99.clean_blog.github.io/_includes/post_sections/2021-12-12-quotes_about_women.md

     </div>
 </div>

-Quite expectedly - but still reassuring to see confirmed here - is the important topic of reproductive rights for women in the USA, which is, in all its specificity the 4th most dominating topic!
+Quite expected is the important topic of reproductive rights for women in the USA, which is, in all its specificity the 4th most dominating topic!
 That says quite a bit about what moves the USA of today…

 <div class="row">
     <div class="col-lg-3">